 Cesarean section, C-section, or Cesarean birth is the surgical delivery of a baby through a cut (incision) made in the mother's abdomen and uterus.
-Health care providers use it when they believe it is safer for the mother, the baby, or both.
+Healthcare providers use it when they believe it's safer for the mother, the baby, or both.

 The incision made in the skin may be: